john-Graham/uw-guide-plugin/README.md

 ## Support

-As this is an experimental plugin, and is posted in hopes we will get additional contributions.
+As this is an experimental plugin, and is posted in hopes we will get additional contributions